 - If you think you have an URGENT medical problem, please make this known to the receptionist.

-- If you wish to have a chaperone present at your consultation please inform the doctor or nurse.
+- If you wish to have a trained chaperone present at your consultation please let us know at the time of booking your appointment or inform the doctor or nurse.
+All chaperones used in the practice are clinical staff who have received training to be a chaperone.

 - Most appointments with our Practice Nurses and Health Care Assistants can be booked up to 6 weeks in advance.